4neesh/DevBlog/src/posts/015_SpringAnnotations.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/015Wellington.jpg
 thumbnail: '../images/015tn.jpg'
-subtitle: 'The Spring framework works across three layers within the application architecture.
-This post will look into the convenient annotations used to label classes of each layer and how the beans created from the annotations add value to the application and for the developer.'
+subtitle: 'The Spring framework can work across three layers of an application architecture.
+This post will look into the annotations used to label classes of each layer and how the beans created from the annotations are customised to the application.'
-time: '8'
+time: '6'
 tags:
 - Spring
 - Patterns